chembience/chembience/README.rst

 All *Chembience App* containers can be easily added, multiplied, removed or reconfigured.
 After initialization of the Chembience base system (see below), the initially created *App* directories can be moved, renamed, or copied to create multiple, independent application containers, each of which can be tracked on its own in a Git or other VCS repository.
-If further infrastructure containers are needed (e.g. Solr, elasticsearch, ...) for a project, they can be easily added, too.
+If further infrastructure containers are needed for a project (e.g. Solr, elasticsearch, ...), they can be easily added, too.

 Current release version of the most important packages are: